 We all have a healthcare story, and each of us can make a difference.
 Take a moment to share your story.

-Medicaid expansion would help Oklahomans struggling to get by — like individuals making less than $17,000 a year or a family of three making less than $29,000.
+Oklahoma voters approved Medicaid expansion to help Oklahomans struggling to get by — like individuals making less than $17,000 a year or a family of three making less than $29,000.

-Medicaid expansion provides a lifeline for Oklahoma families who are slipping through the cracks in our healthcare system and it halts the agonizing choice that too many families face when deciding if they can afford critical medical care — like heart medicine or cancer treatments.
+Medicaid expansion will provide a lifeline for Oklahoma families who are slipping through the cracks in our healthcare system and it halts the agonizing choice that too many families face when deciding if they can afford critical medical care — like heart medicine or cancer treatments.

-Expanding Medicaid would bring more than a billion of our dollars back to Oklahoma every year.
-The money we pay in federal taxes now is already paying for healthcare in states like New York and California.
-It’s time to bring our tax dollars home to help Oklahomans instead — to boost our economy and keep our rural hospitals open, creating and saving good paying jobs right here in our state.
+Expanding Medicaid will bring more than a billion of our dollars back to Oklahoma every year — something needed now more than ever.
+Instead of paying for healthcare in states like New York and California, Oklahomans voted to bring our tax dollars home to help our communities instead — to boost our economy and keep our rural hospitals open, and create and save good paying jobs right here in our state.
 Now it’s up to us to the legislature and governor to fully implement the will of the voters.